HISTORY OF THE COUNTRY MUSIC GUILD OF AUSTRALASIA

 - Les Keats passed away on August 7, 2002

 - In 2003 the Les Keats Memorial Award for the “Most Popular Band” was introduced.
 The first winners were The Dalton Gang.
-Other winners were Mustang, The Prairie Oysters, Tim Farren Band, Rough Cut, The Rip Rawers, Honkytonk Rockers and Doug Bruce & The Tailgaters in 2017.
+Other winners were Mustang, The Prairie Oysters, Tim Farren Band, Rough Cut, The Rip Rawers, Honkytonk Rockers and Doug Bruce and The Tailgaters in 2017.

 - When Joy got too ill to continue as President, Keith Green took on the role in 2006.